raomingxian/payment/demo/src/main/resources/static/bower_components/flot/PLUGINS.md

 })(jQuery);
 ```

-There's a complete example below, but you should also check out the
+There's a complete gfcz below, but you should also check out the
 plugins bundled with Flot.

-## Complete example ##
+## Complete gfcz ##

 Here is a simple debug plugin which alerts each of the series in the
 plot.
 It has a single option that control whether it is enabled and